trailofbits/algo/docs/troubleshooting.md

 You did not finish step 4 in the installation instructions, "[Install Algo's remaining dependencies](https://github.com/trailofbits/algo#deploy-the-algo-server)."
 Algo depends on [Ansible](https://github.com/ansible/ansible), an automation framework, and this error indicates that you do not have Ansible installed.
 Ansible is installed by `pip` when you run `python3 -m pip install -r requirements.txt`.
 You must complete the installation instructions to run the Algo server deployment process.

-### Fatal: "Failed to validate the SSL certificate for"
+### Fatal: "Failed to validate the SSL certificate"

 You received a message like this:
 ```